-“the tragedy of the leaves”, Charles Bukowski Poem
+“The Tragedy of the Leaves,” Charles Bukowski Poem

 The Charles Bukowski poem “the tragedy of the leaves” is the first poem appearing in the collection Burning in Water, Drowning in Flame.
 I’ve always been a fan of Bukowski’s early poetry, with books like The Roominghouse Madrigals, Mockingbird Wish Me Luck and Burning in Water… being among some of my favorite collections.